 We are proud to have been awarded a Green Award for Sustainability.

-The property is situated on a working rare breed cattle and sheep farm, with free range chickens, and gets its water from a natural water supply.
+The properties are situated on a working rare breed cattle, goat and sheep farm, with free range chickens, and gets its water from a natural water supply.

-Brimming with character on the edge of the National Park, East Cottage is in an ideal location for exploring the many visitor attractions throughout this glorious county.
-Only two miles from the pretty market town of Rothbury with its own private stretch of salmon and trout fishing (by arrangement and seasonal), East Cottage is set on a small historical site featuring the only agricultural weighbridge left in the UK today and a Grade II* listed agricultural building of National Importance.
+Brimming with character on the edge of the National Park, East & West Cottage are in an ideal location for exploring the many visitor attractions throughout this glorious county.
+Only two miles from the pretty market town of Rothbury with its own private stretch of salmon and trout fishing (by arrangement and seasonal), The Cottages are set on an ancient historical site with Victorian features including the only agricultural weighbridge left in the UK today and a Grade II* listed agricultural building of National Importance.

-The property was built by Lord Armstrong of Cragside in the 1880s as part of his Cragside Estate to show off his model farm.
-Situated next door to the National Trust property itself, within easy driving and walking distance, the cottage boasts eco-friendly features and is powered by a wood burning stove and an Esse Range in the kitchen as well as a traditional electric oven.
-With an established garden to the side with lovely views, East Cottage is an idyllic location for families or friends and we are happy for you to bring your dog too!
+The properties were built by Lord Armstrong of Cragside in the 1880s as part of his Cragside Estate to show off his modern model farm.
+Situated next door to the National Trust property itself, within easy driving and walking distance, the cottages boast eco-friendly features and are powered by a wood burning stove and an Esse Range in the kitchen as well as a traditional electric oven.
+With an established garden to the side with lovely views, booth cottages are an idyllic location for families or friends and we are happy for you to bring your dog too!

 Hand made furnishings: The blinds, bedcovers and curtains are all handmade at East Cottage, with the cushions by local cushion maker Velvet Thistle.
-Fabrics are mainly William Morris or Vanessa Arbuthnot.
+Fabrics are mainly William Morris and Vanessa Arbuthnot.